 In a season with so much history for me, the running, alongside my other coping strategies, kept me firmly grounded in the present, grounded in the concrete beneath my feet, and in the winter cold that braced me as I plodded about.

 Little did I know at the time that R.E.D kick-started what would be a great year for me.
 I’ve done loads of media work with mental health charities, and I also made a documentary for Time to Talk day that’s grown into a series of podcasts on mental health.

-Exercise and running has allowed me a pressure free space to evaluate my depression and my life more widely.
+Exercise and running have allowed me a pressure-free space to evaluate my depression and my life more widely.

 When I was detained, I asked myself all the time; “How did I get here, as a 19-year-old?”, “What can I do to prevent this happening again?”, “How do I navigate my life with a chronic, serious illness that I hadn’t planned on?”

 These are questions that can’t be answered overnight, but having a space to reflect on what their answers might be has been enormously beneficial for me.

 “If depression is a high-pressure tank, running is the sudden switch of the pressure-release valve.”